Online Engineering Programs Home

 Before investing time in the pursuit of this career, it behooves aspiring civil engineers to have a solid grasp of the skills, knowledge, duties, specializations, and other important aspects of this field.
 Here is a brief, authoritative primer on what to know about civil engineering.

-Must-Have Skills & Knowledge: The American Society of Civil Engineers (ASCE) Civil Engineering Body of Knowledge for the 21st Century is a widely-recognized, highly-respected document that defines the field of civil engineering, its methods, principles, and its core knowledge; employers and colleges adhere to its standards.
+Must-Have Skills & Knowledge: The American Society of Civil Engineers (ASCE) Civil Engineering Body of Knowledge: Preparing the Future Civil Engineer, Third Edition is a widely-recognized, highly-respected document that defines the field of civil engineering, its methods, principles, and its core knowledge; employers and colleges adhere to its standards.
 According to the document, civil engineers use math, science, nature’s forces, and materials for the “progressive well-being of humanity.”
 They create, improve, and protect structures that support community living, industry, and transportation, while simultaneously striving to protect our environment.

 Personal Qualities: To successfully fulfill their duties, civil engineers must be able to make decisions; lead groups; organize their work and that of others; understand and apply mathematical and scientific principles; solve problems; and communicate effectively.